McClenaghan moves back home for Olympic build-up

 'I can start my life outside of the gym'

-McClenaghan says being able to train in his home town as opposed to spending Monday to Friday down in Dublin "means I can kind of start my life outside of the gym as well".
+McClenaghan says being able to train in his home town as opposed to spending Monday to Friday in Dublin "means I can kind of start my life outside of the gym as well".

-"There were some lonely times in that gym in Dublin when it was just myself although the numbers then did start to come in.
+"There were some lonely times in that gym in Dublin when it was just myself although the numbers then did start to come in," added McClenaghan, who added a second European gold in April to the first world title that he secured in Liverpool last autumn.

-"Luke was striving for his dreams of opening a gymnastics club and wherever Luke goes, I'll follow him because he's just as much a part of the success as I am," added the pommel horse star, who added a second European gold in April to the first world title that he secured in Liverpool last autumn.
+"Luke was striving for his dreams of opening a gymnastics club and wherever Luke goes, I'll follow him because he's just as much a part of the success as I am."

 McClenaghan, who clinched Commonwealth Games gold in Australia in 2018 and won silver for Northern Ireland in Birmingham last summer, also sees his presence back home as a means of giving back to his sport, with his role model status likely to attract potential young talent to the new facility.

-"One of the things I'm most excited about is having a younger generation come through and follow my footsteps, surpassing my achievements and just seeing people enjoying the sport of gymnastics as much as I have throughout my life," added the current World and European champion.
+"One of the things I'm most excited about is having a younger generation come through and follow my footsteps, surpassing my achievements and just seeing people enjoying the sport of gymnastics as much as I have throughout my life," he said.

 "It's about giving them that opportunity and that facility to actually come in here and practise gymnastics.